-If one of your New Year’s resolutions was to save money, you probably prepared yourself for a long year of penny pinching and bargain hunting.
-But saving more doesn’t have to be such hard work.
+If one of your resolutions was to save money, you probably prepared yourself for a long year of penny pinching and bargain hunting.
+But saving more doesn’t have to be such hard work and in fact if you make it a habit its much easier to maintain for the longer term.
 Here’s five easy ways to put more money in the bank no matter how much you make.

-3. Save the loose change.
+Save the loose change.
 Try making a game out of saving.
-Team up with your partner or a friend to see who can save more in pocket change in a month.
+Team up with your partner or a friend to see who can save more in “loose” change in a month.
 You will be amazed how much those coins add up to every year.

-5. Save your raise or any other windfall.
+Save your raise, bonus or any other windfall.
 If you get a raise this year, make sure that at least half of it goes right into your retirement account or another savings account.
 You’re already used to living on your current salary, so it shouldn’t be too difficult.
 Do the same with a tax refund or cash gift.